+Q16.
+Money has been debited from my account more than once.
+How do I get the money back?

+A16.
+All multiple payments received on behalf of GATE 2022 from your account with respect to one application, will automatically be returned (credited) to the same bank account.
+However, this may take a week or more.

 Q17.
-My net banking account has been debited more than once.
-How do I get the money back?
+Do I have to send the print-out of the application form?

 A17.
-Any unaccounted or excess money that was received on behalf of GATE 2021 from this account, will automatically be returned (credited) to the same bank account.
-However, this may take a week or more, after the closure of the application process.

-- Q18.
-My bank account has been debited (money taken out), but GOAPS website says that the payment has not been received.
-What do I do? - A18.
-Please login back to GOAPS after some time and check the status of the payment.
-Even then, if GOAPS does not acknowledge any fee payment, the money will be credited back to your account.
-However, this may take a week or more, after the closure of the application process.
-In such a situation, you must initiate a fresh payment on GOAPS without waiting for the money to be credited back to your account.
-This will ensure that your application submission will be on time (within the deadline).
-Finally, you will be charged only once.
-Any excess/unaccounted debits will be returned back to you. - Q19.
-Do I have to send the print-out of the application form? - A19.
-NO. The print-out of the application form is NOT required to be sent to the Organising Institute (IIT Bombay) or any other GATE zonal offices. - Q20.
-When and how will I know the status of my application? - A20.
-You can check the status of your application by logging into GOAPS website. - Q21.
-After completing the ONLINE application process and generating a PDF file, will I be able to change my application data? - A21.
+NO. The print-out of the application form is NOT required to be sent to the Organising Institute (IIT Kharagpur) or any other GATE zonal offices.

+Q18.
+When and how will I know the status of my application?

+A18.
+You can check the status of your application by logging into GATE 2022 website time to time.

+- Q19.
+After completing the ONLINE application process and generating a PDF file, will I be able to change my application data? - A19.
 NO. After completing all the steps up to PDF application form generation in the ONLINE application process, you can only download the application form and CANNOT modify the data.
-Hence, you need to be very careful while entering the data. - Q22.
+Hence, you need to be very careful while entering the data. - Q20.
 I have missed to take a print-out of my ONLINE application at the end of my application process.
-How will I get access to it? - A22.
-You can login using GOAPS Enrolment ID and password and take a print-out for your own reference.
-The print-out must not be sent to GATE Organising Institute. - Q23.
-If I have not uploaded photograph as per the specifications mentioned, will my application be rejected? - A23.
-YES, without proper photograph, the application will be REJECTED. - Q24.
-If I have not uploaded signature as per the specifications mentioned, will my application be rejected? - A24.
-YES, without proper signature, the application will be REJECTED. - Q25.
-Which Identity Document (ID) will be accepted in the application form? - A25.
-For Indian candidates, the following valid photo identification documents/cards will be accepted: Aadhaar-UID, Passport, PAN Card, Voter ID, College ID, Employee ID and Driving License.
-For International candidates, ONLY valid Passport/Government issued ID/College ID/Employee ID will be accepted as the recognized identification.

-Q26.
-Is there a relaxation in cut-off score and fee for the EWS (Economically weaker section) candidates?

-A26.
-The cut-off score and fee for EWS candidates will be SAME as General candidates.

-Q27.
-What will happen if I am not able to produce EWS certificate at the time of admission/counselling etc.?

-A27.
-If you are not having a valid EWS certificate at the time of admission/counselling/ recruitment, you will be considered as General category candidate.
-However, GATE has nothing to do with subsequent admission or recruitment process.
+How will I get access to it? - A20.
+You can login using Enrolment ID and password and take a print-out for your own reference.
+The print-out must not be sent to GATE Organising Institute. - Q21.
+If I have not uploaded photograph as per the specifications mentioned, will my application be rejected? - A21.
+YES, without proper photograph, the application will be REJECTED. - Q22.
+If I have not uploaded signature as per the specifications mentioned, will my application be rejected? - A22.
+YES, without proper signature, the application will be REJECTED. - Q23.
+Which Identity Document (ID) will be accepted in the application form? - A23.
+For Indian candidates, the following valid photo identification documents/cards will be accepted: Aadhaar-UID (preferable), Passport, PAN Card, Voter ID and Driving License. - Q24.
+Is there a relaxation in cut-off score and fee for the EWS (Economically weaker section) candidates? - A24.
+The application fee for EWS candidates will be same as that of General candidates, however, the qualifying mark is 90% as that of the General candidates. - Q25.
+What will happen if I am not able to produce EWS certificate at the time of admission/counselling etc.? - A25.
+If you are not having a valid EWS certificate at the time of admission/counselling, you will be considered as General category candidate.
+However, GATE has nothing to do with subsequent admission or recruitment process. - Q26.

-Q28.
 Do I have to upload my EWS certificate during the application process?